rune/rune/docs/docs/how-it-works/syncing-game-state.md

 Your game must support this `stateSync` event.
 If you built your game in a reactive way (i.e. it always rerenders according to `onChange`'s `newGame` argument), then you don't need to worry about `stateSync` event.
 If your game has side effects, then you might need to specifically handle this event.

 You can test your game by adding players/spectators joining at various times during your game session.
-See [Testing Locally](/publishing/testing-locally.md) for more info on how we simulate a multiplayer experience when developing.
+See [Simulating Multiplayer](/publishing/simulating-multiplayer.md) for more info on how we simulate a multiplayer experience when developing.